Mallinath-cs/Netflix-clone/README.md

 ```
 It will create two links local and network, open the local link to view on desktop and the network link on your phone to view the website on mobile

+- Replace firebaseConfig with the one you have created from your firebase
+- Replace import.meta.env.VITE_TMDB_API_KEY with your TMDB API Key wherever its found in the project files

 <h3 align="center">Screenshots</h3>
 <img src="https://github.com/user-attachments/assets/8ec7094b-dc39-45d8-a5b9-f9b84d26be34"/>
 <img src="https://github.com/user-attachments/assets/3511f1d8-729f-4664-9898-e857a9b7bebb" />